ohnarov/ognarev/README.md

-### Hi, my name is Evgeniy
+### Hi, there 😺
-I do game art, UI and other game related stuff 10+ years already.
+I am Evgeniy and I do game art, UI and other game related stuff 10+ years already.
 So I am mostly artist but interested in math also.
 So I try to mix all my experiences with coding now.

 <!--